(updated 1/9/2025)

 -

 Step 1: You are required to purchase a health insurance plan for you and any J-2 dependents for the entire duration of your stay in the U.S. (22 CFR 62.14(b)).
-Rice has an approved alternate insurance plan through Wellfleet specifically for Rice J-1 exchange visitors to meet all J-1 requirements.
-We recommend that you look at the details and enroll into the Wellfleet plan to meet your insurance needs.
-Any health insurance plan you purchase must meet the minimum health insurance requirements set by the U.S. Department of State (see requirements above).
-For more information on alternate plans, please visit the OISS Scholar Health Insurance webpage.
+Rice accepts two insurance options: 1) Wellfleet Insurance Plan for Rice Scholars, and 2) ISI Alternate Insurance Plan ("Select" and "Elite" options only).
+We recommend that you look at the details of these options and enroll in the plan that best meets your insurance needs.
+For more information on these plans, please visit the OISS Scholar Health Insurance webpage.

 Step 2: Provide your proof of insurance to OISS once you get access to your OISS Portal, as part of your MANDATORY OISS Document Check-in.